vmic2002/GenAIBrainMRI/README.md

    - We fine-tune the pre-trained **Stable Diffusion v1-5** model (`runwayml/stable-diffusion-v1-5`) from Hugging Face on a brain MRI dataset sourced from Kaggle ([Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection)).
    - Three models are fine-tuned with varying dataset sizes: 248, 800, and 2870 images (full training set), producing synthetic MRIs at 3× the real data volume (744, 2400, 8610 images, respectively).
 The 800 and 2870 models leverage an A100 GPU on Colab for efficient training.

-2. **ResNet Fine-Tuning**:
+2. **EfficientNet Fine-Tuning**:
-   - A ResNet model is fine-tuned on the combined dataset (real + synthetic MRIs) to classify brain tumors into four categories: glioma, meningioma, pituitary, and no tumor.
+   - A EfficientNet model is fine-tuned on the combined dataset (real + synthetic MRIs) to classify brain tumors into four categories: glioma, meningioma, pituitary, and no tumor.
    - Performance is evaluated in two settings:
      - **Real Data Only**: Baseline performance on the original Kaggle dataset.
      - **Real + Synthetic Data**: Assesses whether synthetic data improves classification accuracy, robustness, or generalization.